7 Ways to Stop Procrastinating and Get More Freelance Work

 This is probably the biggest reason for procrastinating about marketing: you don’t absolutely have to do it—yet!

-If you’ve got lots of great clients and lots of projects with those clients, marketing may not seem important.
+If you have enough great clients and lots of projects with those clients, marketing may not seem important.
 But clients disappear—sometimes with no warning—and projects end.

 This happened to me in 2016, when I lost my biggest client.